php-fig/fig-standards/proposed/phpdoc.md

 The 'starting version' MAY be omitted.
 In this case, the 'ending version' MUST be preceded by a colon.

-If an 'ending version' has been specified, the associated 'Structural elements' MAY be removed without further notice in that version or a later version.

 This tag MAY provide an additional description stating why the associated element is deprecated.